AppliedLogicSystems/ALSProlog/docs/docs/guide/2-Prolog-Source-Code.md

     wavelength(yellow, 570-590).
     wavelength(blue, 450-495).

-Then the follow are some simple query interations with this program using the shell:
+Then the follow are some simple query interactions with this program using the shell:
 ```
 ?- wavelength(blue,W).